Dozodouzo/supybot-git/README.md

 How Notification Works
 ----------------------

-The first time a repository is loaded from the INI file, a clone will be performed and saved in the repoDir defined above.
+The first time a repository is created it's also cloned.

 **Warning #1:** If the repository is big and/or the network is slow, the first load may take a very long time!